mukul74/BDD_Analysis_OD/README.md

 This repository contains code and resources for analyzing the **BDD100K dataset**, one of the largest and most diverse open driving datasets.
 The focus is on object detection tasks, with an emphasis on understanding dataset composition, annotation quality, and category-level insights that can inform model training and evaluation.

 ---
+**All relevant folders and code used in the analysis have been included in this repository.**

 # 1. Data Analysis of BDD100K